Frozenbyte as an employer

 Our IT department makes sure things keep running, and that everything works and is up-to-date.
 They’re ready to provide assistance with any IT related problems.
 They’re also responsible for our servers and web development.

 Our producers are usually appointed from inside the company, typically from previous lead position.
-However, junior producer positions are considered for experienced applicants.
+However, junior producer positions are considered and you can always send an open application.

 Producers in our company are responsible for information flow within project teams, between teams and within the company.
 Producers also maintain schedules, project plans and handle external communication.